 Swimming lessons are also taken by girls in Years 1-6.

 Yes.
 Swimming lessons start in Year 1 and take place at the Bank of England Sports Centre.

 Where do girls play sport?

-We have tennis and netball courts on site, as well as a rounders’ pitch and an indoor Sports Hall.
-Swimming lessons are at the Bank of England swimming pool and athletics training takes place at Dover House Road playing fields.
-The Junior School enjoys an annual Sports Day at Wimbledon Park athletics track.
+We have tennis and netball courts on site, as well as the Junior Hall and a large indoor Sports Hall.
+Swimming lessons take place at the Bank of England swimming pool and athletics training takes place at Dover House Road playing fields.
+The Junior School enjoys an annual Sports Day at Wimbledon Park Athletics Track.

 Extremely.
-There is a full range of activities for girls to enjoy and care is taken to ensure that, as the girls get older, they can enjoy competitive House competitions or matches against other schools if they wish.
+There is a full range of activities for girls to enjoy and care is taken to ensure that as the girls get older, they can enjoy competitive House competitions or matches and competitions against other schools if they wish.

 What ICT provision do you have?

-All classes have a weekly ICT lesson in the ICT suite but ICT is integral to the whole curriculum.
-Banks of laptops are available for use in the classrooms which are equipped with interactive whiteboards.
+All classes have a weekly ICT lesson in the ICT suite with a Specialist Computer Teacher.
+Computing is integral to the whole curriculum.
+Banks of laptops are available for use in the classrooms, which are also equipped with interactive whiteboards.
 Girls have access to iPads and develop their skills in using them across the curriculum.

 Do you offer scholarships and/or bursaries?